 Consumption by the localities continues to change over time with annual variation generally based on the weather, with dry years being higher than wet years.
-Two of the five members decreased their consumption as compared to FY2021/2022.
-During FY2022/2023, the Authority did not issue any formal permit related water conservation restrictions.
+All members increased their consumption in FY2023/2024 when compared to FY2022/2023.
+During FY2023/2024, the Authority did not issue any formal permit related water conservation restrictions.